The 21 Savage & 22 Savage Fight Shouldn’t Happen

 — La'Savage (@21savage) January 6, 2017

 Whether or not the two men fight, they must decide before the public deems the fight real.
-But, a primary reason 21 Savage perhaps doesn’t want to engage with 22 Savage is because he know’s 22 Savage isn’t truly legit.
+But a primary reason 21 Savage perhaps doesn’t want to engage with 22 Savage is because he knows 22 Savage isn’t truly legit.
 Before he was 22 Savage, he was just another rapper attempting to make a name for himself.

-“Our publicity company loves the bold, brave, scandalous, outspoken, dangerous, cutting-edge and controversial artists… 22 Savage came up with an amazing idea and it’s great to be able to help light up the Internet with it.
-This kid is a star, point blank.”
+“‘Our publicity company loves the bold, brave, scandalous, outspoken, dangerous, cutting-edge and controversial artists… 22 Savage came up with an amazing idea and it’s great to be able to help light up the Internet with it.
+This kid is a star, point blank.'”

-With the way urban music has been going on the past few years, numerous of lives have been lost due to the killings of rappers and artists attempting to live out their life through their music.
-Or, they were killed because the ones who committed the acts thought they we’re really living the life they wrote about.
-Chris Brown and Soulja Boy have fell victim to the expectations of what a rapper or urban singer should be like, so the entertainment world has little to no time to witness a rapper in 22 Savage become a caricature, while watching 21 Savage engage in another pointless rap beef.
+With the way urban music has been going on the past few years, numerous lives have been lost due to the killings of rappers and artists attempting to live out their life through their music.
+Or they were killed because the ones who committed the acts thought they we’re really living the life they wrote about.
+Chris Brown and Soulja Boy have fallen victim to the expectations of what a rapper or urban singer should be like, so the entertainment world has little to no time to witness a rapper in 22 Savage become a caricature, while watching 21 Savage engage in another pointless rap beef.

-With the killings of up-and-coming rapper such as Lil Snupe, Bankroll Fresh and Dolla over the past few years, urban music and violence have crossed over into uncharted waters.
+With the killings of up-and-coming rappers such as Lil Snupe, Bankroll Fresh, and Dolla over the past few years, urban music and violence have crossed over into uncharted waters.
 While we may laugh at 21 Savage and 22 Savage, it’s best we wish both rappers successful careers and that they move on from engaging in typical rap beef.

 [Featured Image by Paras Griffin/Getty Images]